santhoshpkumar/MissionInterview/README.md

 + Average case time complexity of Quicksort is O(n log n) and worst case time complexity is O(n^2), which makes it one of the fasted sorting algorithm.

++ How nlogn?
+Each partitioning operation takes O(n) operations (one pass on the array).
+In average, each partitioning divides the array to two parts (which sums up to log n operations).
+In total we have O(n * log n) operations.

 ## Binary Trees
         In order Traversal
         Pre order Traversal